 Indispensable & sustainable growth framework/lessons is an Amazon guide to growth, that you can apply to your Shopify store as well.
 We show you how to start ecommerce the right way.

 If you’re a Shopify store owner, your #1 goal is probably having a positive ROI (return on investment).
-Unfortunately, it isn’t an easy task.
+Unfortunately, no matter you decide to utilize your own resources or search for investment websites, positive ROI isn’t an easy task.

 Are you spending a big percentage of your budget on PPC ads to get traffic and new customers?
 Well, I’ve got some bad news.
 Your PPC investment won’t get you a positive return on the first purchase.
 And PPC prices are likely to increase in the future.